 Head Women's Basketball Coach

 Marshall had no returning players and, with fall registration already closed, was forced to recruit from a limited base of gym-class students and athletes from other sports.
-A number of players on that first team had never played basketball, and struggled through a winless season against a daunting schedule.
+A number of players on that first team had never played basketball, and the Comets struggled through a winless season against a daunting schedule.

 Marshall came to the Comets from El Modena High School in Orange, where she had been the head girls' coach since May 2008.
 The former Orange Coast College assistant coach took over an El Modena program that won one game the season before she arrived and, two seasons later, led the Vanguards into the CIF-Southern Section playoffs.